gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Non-critical Error in the Protection Engine {#non-critical-errors}

-A non-critical error in the Protection Engine means that the Protection Engine is capable of recovering without the need of the whole Association to be restarted.
+A non-critical error in the Pprotection engine means that the protection engine is capable of recovering without the need of the whole Association to be restarted.

 From SCTP perspective, a non-critical error will be perceived as a temporary problem in the transport and will be handled with retransmissions and SACKS according to {{RFC9260}}.

-When the Protection Engine will experience a non-critical error, an ERROR chunks SHALL NOT be sent.
-This way non-critical errors are handled and how the Protection Engine will recover from these errors is being described in the Cipher Specifications.
+When the protection engine will experience a non-critical error, an ERROR chunks SHALL NOT be sent.
+This way non-critical errors are handled and how the protection engine will recover from these errors is being described in the Cipher Specifications.

 ## New Error Causes {#new_errors}